 The treatment descriptions here are for general information and are based on general guidelines.
 However, the information on this site does not reflect medical advice.
 You should talk to your medical provider about the best treatment options for you.

+Treatment options for anal cancer depend on stage and type.
 The US National Comprehensive Cancer Network (NCCN) produces an in-depth anal cancer treatment guidelines document that is updated yearly.
 The document has a detailed and technical overview of treatment pathways and regimens.
 NCCN is a not-for-profit alliance of 26 of the world’s leading cancer centers.
 Experts from these institutions regularly review and update the standard of care for many cancers.
 You can read the comprehensive guide for anal cancer patients and on this page we provide an overview of these guidelines.

 The NCCN is a US-based organization, but the guidelines on this page reflect UK protocols as well.
 More information on UK treatment can be found on the National Health Service (NHS) website.